htyangs/Glove-Mouse/README.md

  </table>

 ## How to use?
-Connect the sensor on the sensor list to the given pin and use arduino.ino to modify some parameter such as pressure sensivity
+Connect the sensor on the sensor list below to the given pin and use arduino.ino to modify some parameter such as pressure sensivity.
 #### Arduino.ino
 * Collect the data from each sensor and transfer the data to computer using bluetooth.